agoralabs/appmesh-demo-aws/README.md

-# Building a Service Mesh Demo Platform with Terraform in AWS Cloud
+# My Service Mesh journey with Terraform on AWS Cloud

 In the ever-evolving landscape of modern applications and cloud native architectures, the need for efficient, scalable, and secure communication between services is paramount.
-If you still have a doubt for your own organization, just take a look at your workloads and if you are deploying more and more services and observing thoses services is a bit challenging, for sure your organization definitely need a service Mesh.
+If you still have a doubt for your own organization, just take a look at your workloads and if you are deploying more and more services and observing thoses services is a bit challenging, for sure your organization probably need a service Mesh.

 ![Microservices Before and After](/images/00_1_servicemesh_before_after_1.png)

-Our purpose is to showcase the capabilities of service mesh concept on Amazon Web Services Cloud (AWS) with Terraform.
+My purpose is to showcase the capabilities of service mesh concept on Amazon Web Services Cloud (AWS) with Terraform.
+AWS App Mesh is AWS implementation of the mesh concept and his primary purpose is to allow developers to focus on innovation rather than infrastructure.
 But before diving into terraform code, let's explore some core knowledge to better understanging of the service Mesh interesting concept.

 ## Why an organization needs a service mesh?